First of all, what is nazzam?

 My parents inspired me to be always successful in any field and in any stage of my life.

-But you know what?
-After being successful studying both the Omani subjects with the Egyptian subjects in parallel, I became really grateful for what mom did, and I really loved how being organized helped me planning for the future to reach my goals.
+After being successful studying in both Omani and Egyptian education systems in parallel, I became really grateful for what mom did.

 My mom was executing what my dad built in me, several years earlier at a younger age.

-My dad was a university professor at that time and I was the first child, so he could not resist the temptation to put all his values in me at this very young age, and that was after noticing the spark of success in my eyes.
+My dad was a university professor that time and I was the first child, so he could not resist the temptation to put all his values in my mind at this very young age after noticing the spark of success in my eyes.